Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Introduction

 \section{Introduction}

-Ultra-diffuse galaxies (UDGs) are galaxies with an extent as large as an $L^*$ galaxy, but with a considerably lower luminosity and surface brightness.
-They have been found preferentially in galaxy clusters \citep{Caldwell06,vanDokkum15, Koda15, Mihos15, vandenBurg16}, but also in galaxy groups \citep{Merritt16,Trujillo17,RomanTrujillo17b}, around MW-mass galaxies \citep{Henkel17}, and in the field \citep{Leisman17}.
+Ultra-diffuse galaxies (UDGs) are galaxies with effective radii as large as those of $L^*$ galaxies\footnote{Although the truncation of their stellar component occurs at a similar radius as in dwarf galaxies \citep{Chamba20}.}, but with a considerably lower luminosity and surface brightness.
+They have been found preferentially in galaxy clusters \citep{Caldwell06,vanDokkum15, Koda15, Mihos15, vandenBurg16, Mancera-Pina19a}, but also in galaxy groups \citep{Merritt16,Trujillo17,RomanTrujillo17b}, around MW-mass galaxies \citep{Henkel17}, and in the field \citep{Leisman17,Mancera-Pina19b}.
 They appear red and spheroidal when found inside galaxy clusters \citep{vanDokkum15}, and typically \HI-rich with ongoing star formation and irregular morphologies when found in isolation \citep{Prole19}.
-Although their properties and origin are still quite uncertain, they seem to inhabit dark matter (DM) haloes with a broad range of masses, with some UDGs hosted by haloes as massive as the MW ($\sim 10^{12}\Msun$) \citep{vanDokkum16,vanDokkum17}, while most have either spatial distributions, mass functions, and GC properties (numbers, colours, or kinematics) that suggest their DM haloes are comparable in mass to those of dwarf galaxies, $\sim 10^{10} - 10^{11}\Msun$ \citep{Beasley16,BeasleyTrujillo16,PengLim16,RomanTrujillo17a,Amorisco18a,Amorisco18b}.
+Although their properties and origin are still quite uncertain, they seem to inhabit dark matter (DM) haloes with a broad range of masses, with some UDGs hosted by haloes as massive as the MW ($\sim 10^{12}\Msun$) \citep{vanDokkum16,vanDokkum17}, while most have either spatial distributions, mass functions, total disc extent, or GC properties (numbers, colours, or kinematics) that suggest their DM haloes are comparable in mass to those of dwarf galaxies, $\sim 10^{10} - 10^{11}\Msun$ \citep{Beasley16,BeasleyTrujillo16,PengLim16,RomanTrujillo17a,Amorisco18a,Amorisco18b,Chamba20}.